SolaceProducts/pubsubplus-connector-mule-docs/doc/user-guide.md

 For more details refer to the [Request Reply](../demo/README.md#requestreply---request-reply) example.

 ### Recover Session Operation

+**Deprecation Notice:** This Operation will soon be deprecated.
+Users are advised to transition to the new Nack Operation for improved message handling and error management.

 Allows the user to perform a session recover while consuming an unacknowledged message.
 It can be used for "Consume Operation",  "Guaranteed Endpoint Listener" and "Guaranteed Endpoint Polling Listener" with AckMode being MANUAL_CLIENT.